freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    for using SecureDrop.
 -  The source is accessing an authentic SecureDrop site.

-Assumptions About the Admin and the Journalist
+Assumptions about the admin and the journalist
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  The admin and the journalist act reasonably and in good faith, e.g.